NuGet/Home/accepted/2022/Multiple-Equivalent-Framework-Support-TFM-As-Aliases.md

   Aliases -> C:\Code\Temp\Aliases\bin\Debug\banana\publish\
 ```

-The missing part is allowing the same framework to be targeting among these aliases.
+However, what doesn't currently work is when multiple TargetFramework values resolve to the same `*Moniker` property value.

+#### The proposal

-The following hypothetical scenarios would be enabled.
+The changes proposed in this document will enable the following hypothetical scenarios.
-Note that these examples are not being proposed as syntax that will be implemented.
-Rather, they're intended to demonstrate a scenario that is not possible today.
+Note that projects and SDKs are responsible for setting the `TargetFramework*` and `TargetPlatform*` properties, which NuGet uses as the canonical framework to use for compatibility checks.
+Therefore, the exact `TargetFrameworks` value is not important to NuGet, as it is either the SDK author, or the project owner, to set any value that is reasonable to them.

-Firstly, a single project that creates multiple packages for different platforms, but the same TFM:
+Firstly, a single project that creates multiple platform specific assemblies, all targeting the same .NET version.

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">